Skip to content

 ‘Users’ Section

-The ‘Users’ section houses all of the users assigned to a given role.
-The "Add New User" button allows you to add a user to a role from a list of existing users.
+Add a New User - The "Add New User" button allows you to add a user to a role from a list of existing users configured in User Management.
 When users are assigned a role within the ‘User Management’ section of the manager portal, they will automatically appear in this section.

 ‘Add New Role’ Button